Mount Pleasant, Pennsylvania: History

+Historic preservation efforts began gaining momentum in the late twentieth century as residents sought to protect the borough’s nineteenth- and early twentieth-century architecture.
+In 1998, the Mount Pleasant Historic District was added to the National Register of Historic Places.
+Community festivals and Main Street programming sought to preserve local identity amid broader regional economic restructuring.
+Historic homes such as the Samuel Warden House remained focal points of cultural preservation efforts.

 Geography

 Mount Pleasant is located at (40.149847, -79.542609).

 According to the United States Census Bureau, the borough has a total area of 1.1 square miles (3.0 km^{2}), all land.

 The climate of Mount Pleasant is a humid continental climate (Köppen climate classification: Dfb/Dfa), with four distinct seasons throughout the year and relatively average precipitation.